Sustainable Business & Climate Change

 It may be legal, but is it right?
 As companies feel increasing pressure from all stakeholders to act responsibly, responsible business conduct has firmly established itself as a top priority for boards and management.
 We believe that its importance as differentiator that adds value to brands, increases long-term profitability and mitigates financial, legal and reputational risks will grow in the years to come.
 Businesses will find that their social license to operate will increasingly depend not only on what they do, but also on how and why they do it.

 Responsible business conduct permeates all business operations.
-It begins with the integration of ESG principles and corporate governance because the tone at the top is of consequence.
+But it begins with the integration of ESG principles and corporate governance because the tone at the top is of consequence.
 The role of in-house legal counsel will grow as soft law frameworks and human rights will increasingly yield ‘hard law’ by which corporates and their boards will be held accountable.
 Transparency in communication, product information and reporting matters.

 Ultimately, responsible business conduct strengthens shareholder value.
 Responsible business conduct is the best measure to maintain access to capital from institutional investors and financial institutions, who apply increasingly rigorous vetting of companies on non-financial criteria.